rysavy-ondrej/traffix.net/samples/IcsMonitor/Readme.md

 # Interactive

 All public classes are usable in C# Interactive.
-In order to support this use case, ```IcsMonitor.Interactive``` class is provided, which implements some hihg-level workflow methods.

-The datatset for Modbus/Tcp communication can be easily created using the followin code:
+To support this use case, ```IcsMonitor.Interactive``` class is provided, which implements some high-level workflow methods.
+For example, the dataset for Modbus/TCP communication can be easily created using the following code:

 ```csharp
 #r "nuget:IcsMonitor"
 using IcsMonitor;